 - All incisions are closed.

-In about five per cent of cases, surgeons can’t find the missing testicle.
-It is thought that the developing testicle may have died in utero because of an interrupted blood flow.
+In about five per cent of cases of undescended testicles, surgeons can’t find the missing testicle.
+It is thought that the developing testicle may have died during development in the womb because of an interrupted blood flow.

 Vanished (or absent) testicle is also associated with other birth defects of the urinary system, such as abnormal blood vessel networks to the tubes that carry sperm (vas deferens).